 Another feature that impresses is backlit buttons, the lights telling you how the system is set, to save you constantly squinting at the screen of your laptop; a real plus point for performers.
 Apart from that, it’s pretty much all you’d expect, little you wouldn’t.
 By the way, it is powered straight from your computer’s USB bus, so no need for any mains.

-You’ll therefore also will need a pair of headphones, and something to listen to the output through – a hi-fi, some computer speakers or something similar.
+Therefore, you will also need a pair of headphones, and something to listen to the output through – a hi-fi, some computer speakers or something similar.
 But that’s it; so if you’re wanting to start out with digital DJing, you’ll see that you can get going for not really much outlay using this unit.

-As I say, not professionals.
-However, I can see this unit being very popular with the following types of people:
+So while it’s not for professionals, I can see this unit being very popular with the following types of people:

 - Old-skool DJs who want to know if they will “get on” with digital and want a cheap way to find out

 - New DJs who aren’t sure if DJing is for them so don’t want to spend a large amount of money at first

 - DJs with more expensive kit who are looking for a cheap unit to take with them to parties or events where they don’t want to take their full set-up for space, security or convenience reasons

 - DJs wanting a budget controller they know they will be able to perform proper spinbacks on

 - DJs upgrading from an older budget controller (as even cheap units have moved on in leaps and bounds recently) and who already have a soundcard, and so don’t want to buy one of today’s more common controllers that already have a soundcard built-in